California Robbery Laws

 Second degree robbery is punishable by 2, 3, or 5 years imprisonment.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 To be convicted of robbery, the prosecution must show the presence of certain conditions.
 Some of these can depend on such things as the defendant's intent or whether the victim felt intimidated, aspects that can be hard to establish in some cases.
-Get in touch with an experienced criminal defense attorney in your area today for an initial evaluation of your case at absolutely no charge to you.
+Get in touch with an experienced California criminal defense attorney in your area today to learn more.